kitsuiwebster/palma-project/README.md

 - JSON (JavaScript Object Notation)
 - Plain text

-All available for download from the [Palma Encyclopedia Website](https://palma-encyclopedia.com/data) in the `Dataset` section, or directly onthis repository.
+All available for download from the [Palma Encyclopedia Website](https://palma-encyclopedia.com/data) in the `Dataset` section, or directly on this repository.

 ---